Skip to content

 The Waistband

 Belt loops and any interior tags are prepped and ready before the waistband goes on.
 Attaching the waistband is the second most technically demanding operation in the construction — particularly when doing it with a continuous chain stitch, which requires both a folder to guide the waistband into position and a puller to draw the fabric through evenly.
-Most machines rely on feed dogs — the metal teeth beneath the presser foot — to move fabric.
-A puller adds a rolling cylinder that grips and pulls more consistently, which matters especially as fabric weight increases.

 The construction detail that distinguishes a well-made waistband: chain stitch on the bottom, lock stitch on top.
 The lock stitch lies completely flat, which you want against the skin.
 The chain stitch allows a slight give, which you want at the base of the waistband where it meets the body.
 Together they produce a waistband that holds its shape without being rigid — functionally similar to a contoured waistband.
 When the chain stitch run-off at the end is left intact rather than trimmed, it's a mark of quality worth noticing.